apache/nifi/nifi-stateless/README.md

 Groups.
 - `flowFiles`: _Optional_ - An array of FlowFiles that should be provided to the flow's Input Port.
 Each element in the array is a JSON object.
 That JSON object can have multiple keys.
 If any of those keys is `nifi_content` then the String value of that element will be the FlowFile's content.
 Otherwise, the key/value pair is considered an attribute of the FlowFile.
-- `variables`: _Optional_ - Key/value pairs that will be passed to the NiFi Flow as variables of the root Process Group.
+- `parameters`: _Optional_ - Key-value pairs (or objects if sensitive) that will be passed to the NiFi Flow as parameters.

 ### Minimal JSON Sample: